steve-sharpe/db_fs_sprint_2024/README.md

 ## Logging

-Searches performed on the Search Page are recorded in a log file named `search-log.txt` located in the root directory of the project.
+Searches performed on the Search Page are recorded in a log in a directory named `logs/` located in the root directory of the project.

 ## Project Structure